 Unusually large order

-If the cart is 5 times larger than your store's average order, something does not add up.
+If the cart is far larger than your store's average order, something does not add up.
 Could be an error, could be fraud.
 Reviewed before processing.

 Does it follow your store rules?